justinharris14/ByBetterCode/APP_OVERVIEW.md

 - Responsive layouts for different screen sizes
 - Dark mode support (theme-aware)
 - Offline-first architecture ready

+## Troubleshooting

+### "Failed to create user: Database error creating new user"
+- **Fixed**: This error has been resolved with the updated database trigger
+- The trigger now handles email conflicts gracefully
+- See SETUP_INSTRUCTIONS.md for setup details

+### "Invalid login credentials"
+- Ensure demo accounts have been created (use Setup screen)
+- Check that email verification is disabled or emails are confirmed
+- Verify password is correct (case-sensitive)

+### "Email not confirmed"
+- Disable email confirmations in Supabase Dashboard → Authentication → Settings
+- Or manually confirm emails in the Dashboard

 ## License
 Proprietary - CrècheConnect